DieselBank/frontend-challenge-2/README.md

 The product team has specified all the user stories needed to be implemented and given you a suggestion for the UI design of the screens.
 Feel free to explore and create :)

 OpenWeatherMaps's API is free and good to fetch forecast data.
-So can make use of this API or any other one you like.
+So you can make use of this API or any other one you like.
 Here follows the documentation needed to start fetching OpenWeatherMaps's API:

 [API - Documentation](https://openweathermap.org/api)